sthalles/SimCLR/README.md

 ## Config file

-Before runing SimCLR, make sure you choose the correct running configurations on the ```config.yaml``` file.
+Before running SimCLR, make sure you choose the correct running configurations on the ```config.yaml``` file.

 ```yaml
 batch_size: 256 # A batch size of N, produces 2 * (N-1) negative samples.
 Original implementation uses a batch size of 8192